Zeerooth/yamabiko/README.md

         passphrase: None,
     };

-    // In this example we spawn the replicator in the same thread, so it's going to be blocking.
+    // Replicator is only necessary if you make use of replication
-    // The proper way to replicate data to remotes is to have a replicator per remote per collection
+    // You need a replicator per remote per each collection let repl = Replicator::initialize(
-    // running inside a thread or a tokio task.
-However, this is out of scope for this simple demo. let repl = Replicator::initialize(
         repo_path,
         "gh_backup",